telerik/blazor-docs/knowledge-base/root-component-null-reference.md

 ## Solution

-Wrap the entire content of the `MainLayout.cs` file inside the `<TelerikRootComponent>`.
+Wrap the entire content of the `MainLayout.razor` file inside the `<TelerikRootComponent>`.
 Read more on the assets and configuration steps you need in the [What You Need]({%slug getting-started/what-you-need%}) article.

 >caption Wrapping the content of the MainLayout file inside the TelerikRootComponent